justinltodd/security-interview-questions/README.md

 78. How does the SSL Protocol work?

 79. What is the difference between symmetric-key cryptography and public-key cryptography?
+    * Symmetric cryptography: 1 key for both encryption and decryption.
+    * Asymmetric cryptography: 2 keys, a public and a private key. can be used two ways:. one way for confidentiality and another for integrity.

 80. Can you give me an overview of how public-key cryptography works?